Configure tickets (Booking + Check-in events)

 Run a quick internal booking for each ticket type you plan to publish.

-That helps you confirm the capacity logic, sale window, and any booking-time questions before the campaign goes live.
+This confirms the capacity logic, sale window, and any booking-time questions before the campaign goes live.

 Practical examples